Los Angeles Same-Sex Divorce Lawyer

 Los Angeles Same-Sex Divorce Attorneys

 Are you currently in a same-sex marriage and thinking about getting a divorce?
 It’s important to understand all of your legal rights and options.
 Same-sex divorce is relatively new.
 You need an attorney by your side who is well-versed in applicable law and procedure.
 The Los Angeles divorce attorneys at Berenji & Associates have more than 25 years of combined experience.
-Call us today to schedule your free consultation and learn more.
+Call us today to schedule your free case evaluation and learn more.